-For CMS the decision to push patients towards a remote monitoring solution made practical and financial sense.
-RPM has been shown to reduce hospital readmissions by 78% and improve patient outcomes by 13%.
-Those improvements mean huge savings across the board and it is easy to see how they were accomplished.
-The conventional patient-doctor relationship requires patients to make an appointment or drop by within set clinic hours to consult their doctor or capture a health attribute (ie blood pressure, weight, etc.).
-Patients then head back to their home where both doctors and the patients themselves have little visibility to their health.
+For the government, it made practical and financial sense to guide patients towards a remote monitoring solution.
+One way RPM makes financial sense is that it has reduced hospital readmissions by 78%.
+It also improved patient outcomes by 13%.
+Those improvements mean huge savings across the board.
+The conventional patient-doctor protocol required patients to make an appointment or drop by within set clinic hours to consult their doctor or capture a health attribute (ie blood pressure, weight, etc.).
+With RPM, healthcare professionals can gain information about a patient’s health while the patient is at home.
+More information means better healthcare.

-Because going into the doctor’s office requires time, transportation efforts and financial costs patients have little incentive to continually follow up, thus creating few data points for understanding health trends.
-Instead, patients return back to the office when a problem has reached its peak.
-With remote patient monitoring, real time data can address problems before they have already advanced.
+Going into the doctor’s office requires time, transportation efforts and financial costs to patients.
+This provides no incentive to make multiple visits.
+This creates few data points for understanding a patient’s health trends.
+So, patients only return to the doctor’s office when a problem has reached its peak.
+With Remote Patient Monitoring, doctors receive daily data about their patients.
+This way, the doctor can address problems before they become advanced.

 Benefits of RPM

-According to the Spyglass Consulting Group’s “Trends in Remote Patient Monitoring 2019” report, RPM solutions present the following advantages for users:
+There is a report from Spyglass Consulting Group named “Trends in Remote Patient Monitoring 2019”.
+It presents the following advantages for users: